msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 It's tempting to say that every system should simply implement deletion and that orchestrators should enforce a global deletion order across the dependency graph.

 In practice, this is not feasible in large organizations.
-You cannot guarantee deletion order across thousands of systems with different semantics, asynchronous workflows, independent scheduling, bidirectional data flows, and varied failure modes.
+You cannot guarantee deletion order across a large number of systems with different semantics, asynchronous workflows, independent scheduling, bidirectional data flows, and varied failure modes.

 The practical goal is not perfect ordering of deletion.
 It is *eventual deletion*: every system should converge to its expected deletion state within the applicable deletion window, and the organization should detect those that do not.